nklrpn/todomvc/readme.md

 - Clone this repo and use composer to install dependencies.

-- Set config params in .env file in root directory.

-- Create a database.
+- Copy .env.example to .env and set config params.

-- Open a command shell and move to app/ directory.

-- Type the command `..\vendor\bin\doctrine orm:schema-tool:create` to create database tables.
+- Create a database than move to app/ directory and run command `..\vendor\bin\doctrine orm:schema-tool:create` to create database tables.

-- Run public/index.php.
+- Run local server `php -S localhost:8080 -t public` or use vagrant.